whk-io/jenkins-fast-standalone/README.md

 # Jenkins Fast Standalone

+* This build is a bit heavier as it builds the latest git binaries & installs Docker-CE

 This a slim little containerized Jenkins server all setup and ready to login to in just under 30 seconds.
 <hr>
 Login : admin